Voiture de course Formule 1 circuit vitesse pilote légendaire

 Courage above all, precision as a way of life

 There are racers who win championships and racers who redefine what human will means.
 Niki Lauda belongs to both categories.
-A three-time world champion, survivor of an accident that would have killed anyone else, visionary entrepreneur: his story is one of the richest in sports history.
+Three-time world champion, survivor of an accident that would have killed anyone else, visionary entrepreneur: his story is one of the richest in sports history.

 Read his story